jundalisay/spblist/content/en/research/einstein/relativity/section-02.md

 Assuming there is Point A and B are on a rigid body.
 We can draw a line joining them starting from Point A. We can mark off the distance S time after* time until we reach B. The number of these operations required is the numerical measure of the distance AB.

-> *Superphysics note: This is similar to Newton drawing mini-rectangles to draw curves in Calculus.
-We shall call this the Calculus way
+{{< n n="This is similar to Newton drawing mini-rectangles to draw curves in Calculus.
+We shall call this the Calculus way" >}}